aiven/devportal/docs/products/flink/howto/connect/connect-kafka.rst

-Create a Kafka based Flink table
+Create a Kafka based Apache Flink table
 ==============================================

 To create a Flink table based on Aiven for Apache Kafka via Aiven console: